I had the pleasure of speaking with my colleague John Aiken, who is a Sydney clinical psychologist.

 John: I think you’ll find it in all the stores at the moment and –

 Clinton: Through your website?

-John: This has been going on, yeah, you can buy in the website too, www.JohnAiken.com.au.
-It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in the way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
+John: This has been going on, yeah, you can buy on the website too, www.JohnAiken.com.au.
+It certainly got plenty of exposure with the show and he’s hoping that as a result of this that more shows will be done with couples and more – it would be further pursued in a way that makes it less something that people cringe at and more people say that’s good for us, we would be going to an accountant with money problems.
 We need to sort our relationship out.
-And hopefully there would be real flow-on effect from this.
+And hopefully, there would be a real flow-on effect from this.